 Other high-speed applications for pneumatic grippers and modules include highly dynamic handling cells in assembly automation.

 Speed, process safety, reliability and durability make pneumatic grippers indispensable for many industrial applications.
 These features ensure productivity and reliable processes.
 Pneumatic modules are relatively lightweight, which means that the robot's load capacity can be utilized efficiently for the actual handling process.
 Clearly, the combination of weight, power density and price-performance ratio is a plus point and unique selling point for the pneumatic gripping modules.
-Thanks to their mechanical robustness, they can often withstand individual force and torque overloads without suffering damage.
+Their mechanical robustness means they can often withstand individual force and torque overloads without suffering damage.
 A further plus point is their suitability for use in areas subject to dirt, for example in metal-cutting production in the vicinity of machine tools and in cleaning systems.
 They work without problems in harsh and demanding operating environments with moisture and dust and, in suitable versions, also in potentially explosive atmospheres.
 Pneumatic grippers also impress with their high performance, especially in medical technology applications and in the laboratory and pharmaceutical sectors.
 Thanks to their temperature robustness, they are irreplaceable, for example, in forges and foundries, where they can handle large and heavy red-hot workpieces with appropriate protection.

 The reliability of the entire gripping and handling process depends to a large extent on the gripping force that has to be applied to the object during the gripping process.
 It must counteract all forces that occur – these include not only the weight of the workpiece but also process forces and inertial forces due to translation and rotation during the handling process.
 The gripping force must ensure that the workpiece is picked up and held securely.
 The component must not be allowed to fall under any circumstances, as this can have serious consequences – from mechanical destruction of the component or the entire system, to worker injuries, to chemical or biological contamination when used in laboratory cells.
 For example, a gripping force maintenance device is often required to maintain the gripping force in the gripper in the event of a power failure.
 Users of industrial grippers get this functional safety fully integrated into the new universal gripper PGL-plus-P from SCHUNK, which has the certified, safe gripping force maintenance GripGuard directly on board – a worldwide first!
 GripGuard takes gripping force maintenance to a new level.
 At least 80 percent of the nominal force is retained.
 This rules out the chance of uncontrolled jaw movement in the event of a sudden drop in pressure, and no workpiece is lost in the event of an emergency stop.